 These patients experience an enormous decline in their physical activity levels, with 67% describing themselves as at least moderately physically active prior to becoming ill.
 Since becoming infected, 65% call themselves—at best—mostly sedentary.
 In the case of my friend, she used to hike in the mountains for five hours at a time.
-Now, a thirty-minute walk keeps her in bed the next day.
+For months after becoming infected, a thirty-minute walk kept her in bed the next day.

 While over half of the survey respondents reported at least one preexisting condition, only asthma showed a correlation with a lengthy recovery time.
 Among the patients who knew their blood type, O+ and A+ appear a bit protective for this form of the disease when compared to the distribution of blood types in the US and UK.
 The B and Negative blood groups were slightly over-represented, with B- the most extreme.

 Most of these patients did not require a hospital admission.
 However, many sought Emergency Room care, some repeatedly.